megamasterbloc/Helium/README.md

 ## Special Thanks

 Thanks to the entire Omega and Upsilon community from introducing me to the world of Numworks OS creation.
-Also thanks to Laury, because this readme is just Upsilon's with a thing of two switched.
+Also thanks to Laury, because this readme is just Upsilon's with a thing or two switched.